Board of Directors

 CAROL C. LAM

 Carol C. Lam, an attorney, lives in La Jolla.
-She has previously been Senior Vice President and Deputy General Counsel at QUALCOMM Incorporated in San Diego, California.
-She has previously served as the United States Attorney for the Southern District of California, a judge of the Superior Court in San Diego, and an Assistant U.S. Attorney in the Southern District of California.
+She has previously been Senior Vice President and Deputy General Counsel at QUALCOMM Incorporated in San Diego, California, the United States Attorney for the Southern District of California, a judge of the Superior Court in San Diego, and an Assistant U.S. Attorney in the Southern District of California.
 Carol received her B.A. in Philosophy from Yale University, and graduated from Stanford Law School.
 She served as a law clerk to the Honorable Irving R. Kaufman of the Second Circuit Court of Appeals.
 Carol has played flute with the Stanford Symphony, the La Jolla Symphony Orchestra, and the Bishop’s Orchestra.
 Carol and her husband Mark Burnett, a geophysicist, have four children.

 James Lauth, a resident of Carlsbad, is a trusts and estates attorney and founding partner at Beamer, Lauth, Steinley & Bond, LLP, a trusts and estates specialist firm.
 His practice also includes charitable planning and he has established dozens of charitable remainder trusts and private foundations.
 Mr. Lauth has long been interested in both contemporary music and charitable organizations.
 He received a doctorate in music composition from Columbia University while working part-time for Composers Recordings, Inc. a non-profit record company for new music.
 He received his law degree, also from Columbia University, before moving to San Diego in 1986, where he first worked at Gibson, Dunn & Crutcher and then Gray, Cary, Ames & Frye before the formation of his current law firm.
 Mr. Lauth advises a number of San Diego charities about non-profit governance and charitable giving and currently serves on the boards of Fresh Sound and the Walden Family Services Foundation, and is on the KPBS Advisory Committee.
 Past boards include San Diego Institute for Arts Education, San Diego Natural History Museum, and the local office of the Anti-Defamation League.